What Planet Can I Blame This On by Ellie Pilcher

 Loaded with crystals, horoscopes, tarot cards and a carefully aligned chakra or two, Krystal’s determined to have her life back on track by the time Saturn returns.
 No longer shall she brand herself a ‘human disaster’ because this time it’s not her fault, it’s written in the treacherous stars

-Available now in paperback, ebook and audiobook:
+What Planet Can I Blame This On is available now in paperback, ebook and audiobook:

 ‘It’s rare that a book really makes me laugh out loud, but this one did’